Vision in toads: Prey vs. predator response

-When a toad is presented with a moving stimulus, it generally may react with one of two responses.
-Depending on the size and the configuration of the stimulus, it will either engage in orienting (prey-catching) behavior or avoidance (escape) behavior, which consists of "planting-down" defensive postures or a crouching avoidance response.
+Among potential prey, common toads prefer small invertebrates that move in the direction of their body axis, such as ants, slugs, beetles, millipedes, and worms.
+They avoid large, moving objects such as the shadows of birds of prey or objects whose body parts are aligned perpendicular to the direction of movement, such as snakes or certain caterpillars.
+When a toad is presented with a moving stimulus, it generally may react with one of two responses: Depending on the size and the configuration of the stimulus, it will either engage in prey orienting (prey-catching) behavior or predator avoidance (escape) behavior, which consists of ducking-down postures or jumping away in panic.
 Snakes are considered the arch enemies of toads.
-Snakes move in a way that toads perceive as a warning: the snake raises its head and moves its body sideways, hence creating images that run transverse to the direction of motion.
-This dynamic gestalt contrasts with that of an earthworm, for example, and is therefore referred to in laboratory jargon as anti-worm configuration vs worm configuration.
+Snakes move in a way that toads perceive as a warning: the snake raises its head and moves its body coils sideways, hence creating images that run transverse to the direction of motion.
+This dynamic gestalt (see feature detection (nervous system)) contrasts with that of an earthworm, for example, and is therefore referred to in laboratory jargon as anti-worm configuration vs. worm configuration.
 When confronted by a horseshoe whip snake, the toad will crouch down and try to dig in, jump away, or remain motionless.
 Sitting still, it employs various defense strategies while maintaining eye contact and secreting poison from its skin glands.
-Its body swells, causing it to assume a defensive posture with its head lowered and legs extended.
+Its body swells, causing it to assume a defensive stance with its head lowered and legs extended.
 At the same time, its head and back serve as a protective shield.
 This posture puts the toad in a position that makes it difficult for a snake to attack or grab it.